Skip to content

 Fully Customizable

 When you're ready to make it yours, everything is accessible.
-Theme colors, layout components, Markdown processing, and the build pipeline — it's all standard React and Vite, so customization works the way you'd expect.
+Theme colors, layout components, Markdown processing, and the build pipeline are standard React and Vite pieces, so customization works the way your team already works.

 Getting Started